 RG: A question on terminology: Does “fresh-pressed” olive oil have to be “extra virgin” olive oil or is there such a thing as fresh-pressed “virgin” olive oil?

 TJ: Any olive oil, regardless of quality, can be described as “fresh-pressed.”
 The term is not a formal classification.
 Only oils that are free of defects and that satisfy the quality markers established by the International Olive Council can be called “extra virgin.”
-We would never consider oils for our Club members that didn’t meet the high standards of the IOC.
+We would never consider oils that didn’t meet the high standards of the IOC.
 Our fresh-pressed oils are exclusively extra-virgin, meaning we deliver to our members the freshest, most flavorful, and highest-quality extra-virgin oils available on earth.

 RG: When you are at an olive oil grand tasting, what specifically are you looking for?
 Please describe your procedure for tasting olive oil and how home cooks can follow the same approach when judging their own oils.

 TJ: First, I’m looking for a glorious “nose”—an aroma that leaps out of the glass.
 The oil should smell fresh and green.
 I shouldn’t detect any indication of defects either on the nose or the palate, signs the olives were mishandled at some point.
 Mustiness would be a red flag, for example, as would a “winey” smell.

 On the tongue, I’m looking for a bouquet of harmonious flavors and nuances.
 Is it fruity?
 Well-balanced?
 Too bitter?
 Peppery?
 Earthy?
 Does it have a lingering, interesting finish?
 A pleasant mouth feel?
 Some olive oils taste too heavy and, well, oily.